voxpupuli/puppet-icinga2/README.md

 ```

 ### Enable Features
-Each Icinga2 feature can be enabled or disabled by using the according classes.
+Each Icinga 2 feature can be enabled or disabled by using the according classes.
 In addition to that, there is a set of
 default features that are enabled by default: `[ 'checker', 'mainlog', 'notification' ]`

 The default set of features can be changed by setting the `features` parameter: